celinekoe/industrial_organisation/draft.md

 - Financial Services
 - Manufacturing

 I chose the above industry groups to represent a range of "hyped" technologies from my personal experience (Artificial Intelligence, Biotechnology, Sustainability, Blockchain and Cryptocurrency), as well as the broad sectors of the US economy (Engineering, Administrative and Financial Services, Manufacturing).
 The industries included in the industry groups may preclude industries which should logically be included e.g. Pharmaceuticals is not included in Biotechnology.
-Thus I may supplement analysis of these industry groups with other industries where it is sensible.
+(TODO) I have supplemented analysis of these industry groups with other industries where it is sensible.
 I also chose the above industry groups to partition companies into groups which are conceptually coherent e.g. I used Biotechnology instead of Health Care since Health Care includes industries which are more service-oriented like Nursing and Residential Care.
+I have also noticed while skimming the data that companies may be labelled such that they seem more or less technical that they really are e.g. a marketing company by description be labelled with 'Artificial Intelligence'.
+(TODO) I have attempted to mitigate this where feasible.

+Another potential issue of the data is that it's unclear how representative the Crunchbase data set is of the US economy as a whole[Data1].
+While the data set includes companies founded as early as (...)(!), which suggests a large and diverse set of included companies, the size of the data set precludes manually checking for data issues.
+(TODO) I have attempted to validate the data by repeating the analysis on the subset of publically traded firms, which is generally accepted as representative of the US economy[Data2].

+[Data1] Find existing validation of Crunchbase data [Data2] Describe the relation between publically traded firms and the US economy

 ### Results